jackTabsCode/asphalt/README.md

 ### Cookie

-Your cookie will be pulled from your `.ROBLOSECURITY` environment variable.
+Your cookie will be pulled from your `ROBLOSECURITY` environment variable.
 If not present, it be automatically detected from the current Roblox Studio installation.

 You will probably want to [disable Session Protection](https://create.roblox.com/settings/advanced) if you are using Asphalt in an environment where your IP address changes frequently, but we don't recommend this on your main Roblox account, as it makes your account less secure.